donkracho286/episode-prep/open/quantunTron.md

 * Legals
   - where can you use UAVs?
   - airports, max alt?
-  - autonomous flying - what preconditions?
+  - autonomous flying - what preconditions? (explain the differences between automatic and autonomous flight)

 * Who is the dog in the videos?